AnshKhurana/SPC/README.md

 # Usage and Functionalities
 The following are the various steps that you need to follow to create a personal space on the server and getting started with storing your sensitive files:-
-(Note that at any point of time you can see your saved settings and your files if any by running the command spc --status from the terminal)
+Note: At any point of time you can see your saved settings and your files if any by running the command spc --status from the terminal)

+Note: Before logging in you must sign-up on our web-client

 ## Linux-Client